 The best part?
 You can do all this right in your dashboard without having to access or edit your source code.

 If you’re a more advanced user with coding skills, then you can add code to your files to style individual category pages, display a list of recent posts in their sidebar, and extend the functionality of their site in other ways.

 By offering these out-of-the-box features and access to its source code, WordPress combines ease of use and flexibility to advance your blogging efforts.

 HTML for Blogging

-This takes time.
+As you can imagine, this takes time.
 For example, say you want to display some text in a simple list format.
 In WordPress, you can simply drag and drop the list block onto the page.
 On an HTML site, you’ll have to add the following code:

 <p>My list includes the following:</p>

-Differences Between WordPress and CSS & HTML
+Pros and Cons of WordPress and CSS & HTML

 Building a site on WordPress presents a very different experience from building a site from scratch.
-Deciding which one is right for you will depend on your time, budget, current coding and design skills, and willingness to develop those skills.
+Deciding which one is right for you will depend on your time, budget, current coding and design skills, and your willingness to develop those skills.

 |WordPress||HTML & CSS|